 Renault Twingo Z.E.
-Revealed With 143 Miles Of Range In The City
+Revealed With 250 Kilometers Of City Range

 Gallery: 2020 Renault Twingo Z.E.

 You won’t be breaking any production EV records at the Nürburgring with the Renault Twingo Z.E., but the cutesy hatchback was engineered with the sole purpose of being an affordable electric car mainly for the city.
-Thanks to a 22-kWh lithium-ion battery pack weighing 165 kilograms (364 pounds), the car will do 143 miles (250 kilometers) between charges based on the WLTP City cycle.
+Thanks to a 22-kWh lithium-ion battery pack weighing 165 kilograms (364 pounds), the car will do 250 kilometers between charges based on the WLTP City cycle.
 As its name implies, the test cycle is exclusively related to city driving.
-In the full WLTP cycle (57 percent city, 25 percent suburban, 18 percent highway), the EV will cover 102 miles (180 kilometers) before running out of juice.
+In the full WLTP cycle (57 percent city, 25 percent suburban, 18 percent highway), the EV will cover 180 kilometers before running out of juice.

 As a side note, it's worth pointing out the aforementioned Smart EQ ForFour has a smaller 17.6-kWh lithium-ion battery for a range varying between 87 to 95 miles (140 to 153 kilometers) based on the less realistic NEDC cycle.